Regiene "Reggie" Suder, callsign "Gemini"

 Star Hawk Squadron

 By the time they completed warp fighter training, the Dominion war was in full swing.
 Reggie and Kalil transferred into Star Hawk Squadron.
 Unlike most of the existing fighter squads fielded by the Federation, the Star Hawks did not use a single base of operations.
 Instead they served as a mobile unit moving from base to base as needed.
 As a result, the squadron saw major action through the war.
 Reggie herself participated in Operation Return, The First Battle of Chin'Toka, the Nimbus Siege, and the Defense of Andor, just to name a few.
 Throughout the tour, Reggie and Kalil continued to develop their telepathic link, nicknaming it their "combat sense", to the point where they not only shared in each others thoughts, but they also began to think and act as one, as though they had formed their own miniature collective.
 Their squadmates took notice of their two selves operating as one, how effective it was in combat, and how, out of the cockpit, the two often acted as if they were each others twins.
 This earned them the nickname "Team Gemini", in reference to the constellation, which Reggie adapted as her call sign.
-In turn, Kalil took the call sign "Janus" the ancient god of Earth's Roman civilization.
+In turn, Kalil took the call sign "Athen".

 The Battle of Betazed